 Live music, food, & Appalachian heritage crafts

-historic Simon Farm
+at the historic Simon Farm

 September 27 & 28, 2025, 10 AM to 4 PM

-Admission: Parking and Admission are free.
+Admission: Parking and admission are FREE

-Address: 8721 Careys Run Pond Creek Road, Portsmouth, OH 45663
+Address: 8721 Careys Run Pond Creek Rd, West Portsmouth, OH 45663

 Come hungry!
 Hot dogs with Bea’s recipe of homemade meat sauce and chips, bean soup & cornbread, and sorghum-sweetened baked goods are once again on the menu and will be available for purchase throughout the event.

 Tour the Historic Simon Farm Homestead.
-The legacy of the Simon family dates back to the middle 1800s when Jean Baptiste Narjoz migrated from France to this handsome hill-country Farm in Scioto County.
+The legacy of the Simon family dates back to the middle 1800s when Jean Baptiste Narjoz migrated from France to this handsome hill-country farm in Scioto County.
 His daughter married John Simon, who is the great-grandfather of the event’s founder, John Roger Simon.
-Jean and his daughter built the two-story farmhouse in 1864 - the same building that still stands on the site today.
+Jean and his daughter built the two-story farmhouse in 1864 - the same building that still stands today.
 Virtually unaltered from its earliest years, the home sits among a number of historic barns and outbuildings — all built with lumber cut on a water-powered sawmill that the Simon family operated on Pond Creek.

 One of the outbuildings on the property that will be open during the Festival is a museum of old farm implements – tools that were used by John’s family and his friends and neighbors in earlier times.